 At some point, Vernon was returned to Bilibid Prison.
 This

 time he received a physical and selected for shipment to Japan.
 He was marched to the Port Area of Manila and loaded onto the Nissyo

 Maru.
 The POWs boarded the ship on July 17, 1944, and were not fed until 9:00 P.M.
 The next morning the ship moved to a point off the breakwater and dropped anchor.
 It sat there for a week until other ships from a convoy designated HI 68 arrived.
 As part of a 21 ship convoy the Nissyo

 In recalling his time on the hell ship, Vernon said, "There were 500 of us in the hold.
 You couldn't move for 28 days.
 And you didn't sleep.
 Some of our guys were thirsty.
 They were delirious from hunger and thirst.
 They'd cut your throat and drink your blood."

-Vernon arrived in Japan and was held at Narumi Camp.
-He and the other POWs were used as slave labor in a locomotive factory.
+Camp where the POWs were used as slave labor at the Nippon Wheel Manufacturing Company producing wheels for train cars.
 Each night, he and the other POWs were required to dig.
 "Two hours a night we carry sand out of a hole we were digging into a hill.
 It was about fourteen feet high by fourteen feet wide and went pretty far back.
 We found out later it was going to be our grave in case the Americans attacked.
 They were going to put us in there and cover us up."
 At the time, he and the other POWs had no idea that they were digging a mass grave that would be used by them if American forces landed in Japan.

 Vernon's time in this camp was better than it had been at other camps because he had a skill that the Japanese commander admired.
 "I use to play the fiddle for him.
 He didn't know music for crap, but I'd get four or five cigarettes doing it, and I traded those for rice."
 The regular diet for the POWs was rice and fish.